Muddasir-Nivian/Analytics-journey/Month-01-Excel/week.notes.md

 Completed all four challenge questions combining VLOOKUP, HLOOKUP, INDEX MATCH and nested IF together.

 **What caused most confusion:**
-Not mistake in formula syntax but confusion with the logic of the task itsel.
+Not mistake in formula syntax but confusion with the logic of the task itself.
 Understanding what the data meant and what comparison was actually required took two or three attempts before the logic clicked.
 Once the task logic was clear the formula followed naturally.